opensearch-project/documentation-website/docs/trace/data-prepper-reference.md

-cert | No | String, path to the security certificate (e.g. `"config/root-ca.pem"`) if the cluster uses the OpenSearch security plugin. username | No | String, username for HTTP basic authentication. password | No | String, password for HTTP basic authentication. aws_sigv4 | No | Boolean, whether to use IAM signing to connect to an Amazon OpenSearch Service cluster.
-For your access key, secret key, and optional session token, Data Prepper uses the default credential chain (environment variables, Java system properties, `~/.aws/credential`, etc.). aws_region | No | String, AWS region for the cluster (e.g. `"us-east-1"`) if you are connecting to Amazon OpenSearch Service. trace_analytics_raw | No | Boolean, default false.
+cert | No | String, path to the security certificate (e.g. `"config/root-ca.pem"`) if the cluster uses the OpenSearch security plugin. username | No | String, username for HTTP basic authentication. password | No | String, password for HTTP basic authentication. aws_sigv4 | No | Boolean, whether to use IAM signing to connect to an Amazon ES cluster.
+For your access key, secret key, and optional session token, Data Prepper uses the default credential chain (environment variables, Java system properties, `~/.aws/credential`, etc.). aws_region | No | String, AWS region for the cluster (e.g. `"us-east-1"`) if you are connecting to Amazon ES. trace_analytics_raw | No | Boolean, default false.
 Whether to export as trace data to the `otel-v1-apm-span-*` index pattern (alias `otel-v1-apm-span`) for use with the Trace Analytics OpenSearch Dashboards plugin. trace_analytics_service_map | No | Boolean, default false.
 Whether to export as trace data to the `otel-v1-apm-service-map` index for use with the service map component of the Trace Analytics OpenSearch Dashboards plugin. index | No | String, name of the index to export to.
-Only required if you don't use the `trace_analytics_raw` or `trace_analytics_service_map` presets. template_file | No | String, the path to a JSON [index template](https://opensearch.github.io/for-opensearch-docs/docs/opensearch/index-templates/) file (e.g. `/your/local/template-file.json` if you do not use the `trace_analytics_raw` or `trace_analytics_service_map`.
+Only required if you don't use the `trace_analytics_raw` or `trace_analytics_service_map` presets. template_file | No | String, the path to a JSON [index template](../../opensearch/index-templates/) file (e.g. `/your/local/template-file.json` if you do not use the `trace_analytics_raw` or `trace_analytics_service_map`.
 See [otel-v1-apm-span-index-template.json](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/opensearch/src/main/resources/otel-v1-apm-span-index-template.json) for an example. document_id_field | No | String, the field from the source data to use for the OpenSearch document ID (e.g. `"my-field"`) if you don't use the `trace_analytics_raw` or `trace_analytics_service_map` presets. dlq_file | No | String, the path to your preferred dead letter queue file (e.g. `/your/local/dlq-file`).
 Data Prepper writes to this file when it fails to index a document on the OpenSearch cluster. bulk_size | No | Integer (long), default 5.
 The maximum size (in MiB) of bulk requests to the OpenSearch cluster.
 Values below 0 indicate an unlimited size.
 If a single document exceeds the maximum bulk request size, Data Prepper sends it individually.